xenocidewiki/SW-JKA-OpenJK-Autosplitter/README.md

 # SW-JKA-OpenJK-Autosplitter
-Original by Zefie &amp; Dread
+Original work by Zefie &amp; Dread

+This is a modified version of the JKJA autosplitter found here: https://www.speedrun.com/jka/resources

+__THIS HAS NOT BEEN PROPERLY TESTED, SO CHANGES MAY APPEAR__